 Base materials delivered, many trucks based on size of pool

-Stone for backfill extra ordered for concrete install
+Stone for backfill, extra ordered for concrete install

 Gravel placed for leveling out equipment pads

-Equiment pads getting ready to be installed and leveled
+Equipment pads getting ready to be installed and leveled

-Positiong filter on pad
+Positioning filter on pad

 Start of plumbing heater